vita-rust/vitasdk-sys/README.md

 - [**VitaSDK team**](http://vitasdk.org/) for the toolchain, vitasdk itself, etc.
 - [rust-bindgen contributors](https://github.com/rust-lang/rust-bindgen) for allowing auto generated bindings.
 - [Martin Larralde](https://github.com/althonos) for [psp2-sys](https://github.com/vita-rust/psp2-sys), which I believe originally inspired me to create this crate.

+## License

+This crate (library) is distributed under the terms of the Apache License (Version 2.0).
+See LICENSE for terms.